cometbft/cometbft/docs/app-dev/indexing-transactions.md

 # Indexing Transactions

-Tendermint allows you to index transactions and blocks and later query or subscribe to their results.
+CometBFT allows you to index transactions and blocks and later query or subscribe to their results.
 Transactions are indexed by `TxResult.Events` and blocks are indexed by `Response(Begin|End)Block.Events`.
 However, transactions are also indexed by a primary key which includes the transaction hash and maps